frederikbosch/standard-proposals/declarative-shadow-dom/adoptedstylesheets.md

 1. `<template>` soup
 1. Requirement of serverside custom elements registries for all elements

-### Declarative and dynamic contexts: is my element ready to be displayed?
+### Problem 1: declarative and dynamic contexts: is my element ready to be displayed?

 Consider the following avatar custom element.
 Its shadow DOM is created declaratively.